christiandt/twine-temp/readme.md

     https://twine.cc/0000000aa1bbb2cc/widget/?access_key=111111a2222b3ccc333333d444ee

-The first part after "twine.cc/" is your Twine's ID.
+The numbers and letters after "twine.cc/" is your Twine's ID.
 The numbers and letters after "access_key=" is your access key.
 Substitute these in the code, and everything should work.